Your guide to doing business in Thailand

 One of the largest nations in Southeast Asia, Thailand is part of the Indochinese Peninsula, and lies between Myanmar, Laos, Vietnam, Cambodia, and Malaysia.
 Although considered an emerging economy, Thailand is the second largest in Asia (behind Indonesia), with a GDP of around $670 billion.
 As a newly-industrialised country, Thailand is heavily export-focused: exported goods and services make up two-thirds of the country’s GDP, amount to $105 billion of revenue each year, and include electrical and computer components, cars and automotive parts, agricultural products, and textiles.
 With the manufacturing, tourism and energy industries growing in importance over the 20th century, Thailand’s economy is diversifying, and the country now boasts one of the lowest unemployment rates in Asia.
 Thailand is a member of ASEAN, the UN, and the WTO, and was ranked 26th in the World Bank’s Ease of Doing Business Survey 2018.

-Thailand’s economy offer numerous reasons for investment.
-These include:
+Thailand’s economy offers numerous reasons for investment, these include:

-The Government of Thailand welcomes inward investment from foreign investors to help develop the economy.
+The Thai government welcomes inward investment from foreign investors to help develop the economy.
 Some incentives are available to encourage investors to support emerging industries within Thailand.

-The company is required to have a legal entity established in order to process a payroll.
-The timescale for completion of this process is one - two months.
-Typically foreign investors will do business in the form of a limited company, branch or representative office.
+Typically, foreign investors will do business in the form of a limited company, branch or representative office.
 There are different regulations and different tax issues for each form.
-The most common is the limited company.
+The most common choice is a limited company.

 This form of company can only partake in limited business activities.
 This office is forbidden from rendering services for anyone other than its head office.
 It can only receive funds from its head office.